DaftPyPosh/vSphereSCG/README.md

 Multiple users can connect to a single VM console and observe activity.
 Limiting this to 1 prevents this behavior.

+#### vm-7.limit-setinfo-size

+The configuration file containing these name-value pairs is limited to a size of 1 MB by default.
+This limit is applied even when the sizeLimit parameter is not listed in the .vmx file.
+Uncontrolled size for the VMX file can lead to denial of service if the datastore is filled.

+As the default is the desired state you can audit by verifying that the parameter is either unset, or if it is set it is set to 1048576.

+#### vm-7.log-retention

+By default there is a limit of 6 old diagnostic logs.
+The VMware documentation recommends setting this to 10 to conserve datastore space but also enable troubleshooting should it need to occur.

+#### vm-7.log-rotation-size

+By default there is no limit on VM diagnostic log sizes, and they are rotated when the VM changes power state or live-migrates using vMotion.
+On long-running VMs this may consume considerable space.
+The VMware documentation recommends setting this no lower than 2 MB (measured in KB).

 ### vCenter

 #### vcenter-7.vami-time